M.F.A. Students

 Lela Ni

-Lela Ni (she/they) is a tattoo artist and a first year MFA candidate in fiction.
+Lela Ni (she/they) is a tattoo artist and a third-year MFA candidate in fiction.
 She received her undergraduate degree in English from University of Southern California and currently serves as a fiction and nonfiction reader for the Nashville Review.
 She is from Brooklyn, New York.

 Anika Potluri